 - The Cities That Use the Most Glyphosate in America

-- Steps You Can Take to Help Ban Glyphosate
+- Take These Steps to Help Ban Glyphosate in Your State

 This first chart shows the top 20 most used pesticides in America with glyphosate being the most widely used of them all.